 Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

-And it’s true – when much of Europe suffers the whims of the weather, even in the height of the summer, the Med has far more sun than showers.
+And it’s true – when much of Europe suffer the whims of the weather, even in the height of the summer, the Med has far more sun than showers.

 There are also some of the best golf courses in Europe, Monaco’s Grand Prix for a fast-car fix, and yachts lined up in gorgeous marinas if you fancy a bit of boat envy.